nathtiekk/tp/docs/DeveloperGuide.md

 **MSS**

-1. Insurance Agent requests to clear all client data.
+1. Insurance Agent types the command to clear all client data.
 1. System permanently deletes all stored client data immediately.

 Use case ends.